FoodCorps Educator with Grow Education @ New Bedford Public Schools

 The ideal applicant would be:

-- excited about working with youth
+- Personable, passionate and excited about working with youth

-- able to co-teach and lead lessons with classroom teachers, work with cafeteria staff, and lead experiential garden workshops for students
+- Able to co-teach and lead lessons with classroom teachers, work with cafeteria staff, and lead experiential garden workshops for students

-- a resident of Southcoast MA
+- A resident of New Bedford or Southcoast MA (preferred)

 You do not have to be an expert or have experience in education or agriculture, but you do need to be passionate and excited to share the information!
 While some applicants are recent graduates, many are parents from cities in which they work.